mainmatter/ember-simple-auth/README.md

 });
 ```

-When Facebook redirects to your callback URI, you server identifies the user by
+When Facebook redirects to your callback URI, your server identifies the user by
 the Facebook OAuth token and renders a response that invokes the
 `externalLoginSucceeded` callback on it's opener window: